filipggg/paper-cutter/README.md

 * EMNLP (`emnlp`)
 * EACL (`eacl`)
 * PolEval (`poleval`)
+* Msc thesis at Adam Mickiewicz University, Faculty of Mathematics and Computer Science (`amu`)

 If you are to use another template, prepare an MR to this repo first!
 Do not add directly to your specific paper.